omarreis/BoatAttitude/README.md

 # BoatAttitude
 This Delphi Firemonkey 3D sample app uses phone sensors to position a sailboat.
 It is a FiremonkeySensorFusion usage sample ( see /omarreis/FiremonkeySensorFusion).
-Delphi's Gyro sample app tries to do that, but does not quite get there.
+Delphi's *Gyroscope* sample app tries to do that, but does not quite get there.

 Compiled with D10.3.3 and tested on Android and iOS.